crypticsoft/kwes-react-forms/README.md

 [![Generic badge](https://img.shields.io/badge/development-v0.2.0-<COLOR>.svg)](https://shields.io/)

+### What is KWES React Forms?
-This is a dynamic form library that extends the [kwes.io](https://kwesforms.com/docs/v2/form-components) form components.
-Allowing you to use a JSON configuration with support for field groups and columns.
+This is a dynamic form library that extends the [kwesforms.com](https://kwesforms.com/docs/v2/form-components) form components.
+Allowing you to use a simple data object or JSON configuration to render field groups and columns.

+### Why use this library?
+You can go ahead and generate static forms manually but who wants to do that?
+You can also spend time looking at the dozen of JS libraries that handle all of the validation and rendering aspects, but have fun with that too.
+Or you can just let Kwesforms handle the typical form validation and respones.

+[Kwesforms](https://kwesforms.com/pricing) does have some additional customization features with their paid plan(s) for showing / hiding fields.
+This library really is focused on common use-cases and might be best served for those or as a starting point to generate forms you can extend further, if you needed to with their paid plans.

 ![Screenshot](./screenshot.png?raw=true 'Form Demo')

 @TODO items:
-[] Minify steps for css assets to reduce bundle size [] Update legacy jest tests to use vitest
-[] MSW mocks with `setupTests`
+[] Minify steps for css assets to reduce bundle size [] MSW mocks with `setupTests` (restore when ready)
+[] Instructions for how to embed form(s) using React

 ## Features